Jamaderibigbe/Retail-Sales-Analysis-SQL-Project-pt1/README.md

 WHERE sale_date = '2022-11-05';
 ```

-2. **Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022**:
+2. **Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is equal or more than 4 in the month of Nov-2022**:
 ```sql
 SELECT
   *